mkameronh/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 The first analysis I performed was Theater Outcomes based on Launch date.
 To do this, I had to use the Year() function to find the launch year of all kickstarters.
 Once I had a new column with the Launch year, I used the 'Kickstarter' sheet to create a pivot table.
 By filtering by "Parent Category" I was able to find only Theater kickstarters.
+This allowed me to see the outcomes for all theater kickstarters for any given month.
 In the graph titled "Theater Outcomes Vs Launch" I have put the months on the x-axis and the count of outcomes on the y-axis in order to visualize the data shown in the pivot table to easily identify any trends.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/90940985/145268556-3edf56ba-1074-4a18-b7a1-a3d38ad0b82d.png)

 ### Analysis of Outcomes Based on Goals
 For this analysis, we were looking at the outcomes based on each play kickstarter's goals.
 To do this analysis, we used the COUNTIFS() function in Excel to count each kickstarter outcome that fit the criteria speficied i.e. amount and subcategory.
+According to the instructions, we split up the goals into 12 differenct ranges and used the countifs formula to find outcomes within the specified ranges.
+Along with the goal ranges, we also included the outcome as a criteria (successful, failed, canceled), as well as the subcategory "plays".
 By looking at the graph below you can see the percentages of 'Successful', 'failed', and 'canceled' kickstarters at each goal range.
 This vizualization allows us to see the trends more clearly than in the table.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/90940985/145268631-b195474b-2ae0-4cb3-9886-3ffe23e3a991.png)

 ### Challenges and Difficulties Encountered